Enter the social media company that was previously known as Facebook. They announced recently that it will now be known as Meta going forward.

 AI is now writing nearly half of all content for websites.
 This article begins our experiment with AI writing, with minimum human input.
 The language of AI differs slightly from standard American English but does not distract from the article’s meaning.

-Facebook has changed its title to Meta because it is focusing exclusively on virtual reality.
+Facebook, a social media giant with over 2.895 billion monthly active users, has changed its title to Meta because it is focusing exclusively on virtual reality.
 Founder Mark Zuckerberg said it will pivot its experience toward the “metaverse,” a science-fiction-based expansion of the Internet through virtual reality.

 Focus on Meta